sandrokeil/interop-config/docs/Configuration.md

-# ConfigurableFactoryTrait
+# ConfigurationTrait

-Use this class if you want to retrieve the configuration options and setup your instance manually.
+Use this trait if you want to retrieve options from a configuration and optional to perform a mandatory option check

 Let's assume we have the following module configuration: